What is Sales Management?

 What role does a sales manager play?

 Being a good sales rep doesn’t directly translate into becoming a good sales manager.
 Its is not up to them to create sales themselves; successful sales managers must create sales through developing, motivating, and managing competent teams.
-Managers must create an atmosphere based around comradely and common goals.
+Managers must create an atmosphere based around comradery and common goals.

 Sales managers must instill a shared, organization-wide vision into a sales team.
 This vision will give reps an idea of what the company is trying to achieve, and help direct everybody towards that goal.
 Having a shared vision will light a fire under the sales teams as they move forward.